 Breastfeeding is beneficial for your baby far beyond when you introduce solids and it is recommended you continue for two years and beyond.
 It provides nutrients, comfort and immune protection to your baby well beyond their first birthday!

-For additional support with breastfeeding or with questions about introducing solids, contact a public health nurse at (807) 625-8814, or firstname.lastname@example.org
+For additional support with breastfeeding/chestfeeding or with questions about introducing solids, contact a public health nurse at (807) 625-8814, or firstname.lastname@example.org

 I don’t feel like myself after having my baby.
 What is normal in the postpartum period?

-Did you know that 1 in 5 women experience mood changes after having a baby?
+Did you know that 1 in 5 people experience mood changes after having a baby?
 Adjusting to life with a new baby is not always what you would expect.

 Postpartum Mood Difficulties